bootstrap-vue/bootstrap-vue/src/components/table/README.md

 `RegExp` object (regular expressions should _not_ have the `/g` global flag set).

-If the stringified row contains the provided string value or matches the RegExp expression then it is inclded in the displayed results.
+If the stringified row contains the provided string value or matches the RegExp expression then it is included in the displayed results.

 Set the `filter` prop to `null` or the empty string to clear the current filter.